-In 2018, the Company entered into an option agreement to farm-out its Beschefer property to Wallbridge Mining Company Ltd. ("Wallbridge"), receiving an initial consideration of 500,000 Wallbridge Shares (TSX:WM).

-On March 17, 2020, the Company entered into an amended agreement to receive an additional 3,000,000 Wallbridge Shares and 500,000 Warrants to relinquish all interest in the Beschefer Property (Note 11).
-The Warrants have a strike price of C\$1.00 and a term of five years from the date of issuance.
+In 2018, the Company entered into an option agreement to farm-out its Beschefer property to Wallbridge Mining Company Ltd. ("Wallbridge", TSX:WM), receiving an initial consideration of 500,000 common shares of Wallbridge ("Wallbridge Shares").
+On March 17, 2020, the Company entered into an amended agreement to receive an additional 3,000,000 Wallbridge Shares and 500,000 common share purchase warrants ("Wallbridge Warrants") to relinquish all interest in the Beschefer Property ("Wallbridge Consideration").
+The Wallbridge Warrants have a strike price of C\$1.00 and a term of five years from the date of issuance.